Latest media releases

-Funding for audience-engaging features of any genre. - Festivals and Awards. - Australian Festivals & Events.
+Funding for audience-engaging features of any genre. - Enterprise Industry overview. - Australian Festivals & Events.

 AIHW Board AIHW senior staff Annual report Capability statement Collaboration Customer care charter FOI - freedom of information Indexed list of files Conferences & events Organisation chart Presentations Privacy of data Public consultation Public Interest Disclosure Strategic Directions 2011-2014 Tenders .
 Male health Mental health Mothers & babies National health priority areas Overweight & obesity Palliative care Population health Prisoner health Risk factors Rural health Safety & quality of health care Veterans' health Workforce Youth health & wellbeing Youth justice.
 Health Health prevention Indigenous Australians Injury.

 Immigration and Border Protection

 Assistant Minister for Immigration and Border Protection.
 Migration agents are being warned to act lawfully following the cancellation of the registration of a Sydney migration agent, Assistant Minister for Immigration and Border Protection, Senator the Hon Michaelia Cash, said today.
 Minister Cash said the migration agent had not only acted unlawfully but had not provided immigration assistance which was in the best interests of his clients.

 The Australian Government is delivering the next tranche of reforms to make the skills and training system more job-focussed, today opening tenders for the Australian Apprenticeship Support Network.
 Minister for Industry Ian Macfarlane said the new Australian Apprenticeship Support Network will deliver better support for apprentices with a focus on job outcomes and lifting completion rates, which at the moment are just 50 per cent.
 The network will include job-matching, mentoring of at-risk apprentices, training contract sign-up support and other services.